Skip to main content

 What You Need to Do

-• Create an adapter for your project (using web standard APIs)
+• Create an adapter using standard web APIs

 • Define key exports: fetch, data, total, and optional rank and deprecated